bnodnarb/AIRMF/_posts/govern/04-02-01-roles-and-responsibilities.md

 <details>
 <summary markdown="span">**Actions**</summary>
-* Establish policies that define the AI risk management roles and responsibilities for:
+* Establish policies that define the AI risk management roles and responsibilities for positions directly and indirectly related to AI systems, including, but not limited to
     * Boards of directors or advisory committees
     * Senior management
     * AI audit functions
+    * Product management
+    * Project management
     * AI design
     * AI development
     * Human-AI interaction